-Fund Your Passion
+Fund Your Passion for Social Justice

-Below we have consolidated a range of funding resources available at the law school for prospective, current, and former students who are exploring or committed to a career in public interest.
+Check out a range of funding resources available at the law school for prospective, current, and former students who are exploring or committed to a career in public interest.
 Not sure where to go for help?
 Talk to ATJI!

 For Prospective Students